apache/shardingsphere/document/current/content/features/transaction/principle/2pc-xa-transaction.en.md

 ## Principle

-ShardingSphere has defined an SPI for distributed transactions, `ShardingTransactionManager`.
-Sharding-JDBC and Sharding-Proxy are two accesses for distributed transactions. `XAShardingTransactionManager` is its XA implementation, which can be added to ShardingSphere distributed ecology by introducing `sharding-transaction-xa-core` dependency. `XAShardingTransactionManager` manages and adapts to `actual datasource`; it delegates `begin/commit/rollback` in access transactions to XA managers.
+ShardingSphere has defined an SPI for distributed transactions, ShardingTransactionManager.
+Sharding-JDBC and Sharding-Proxy are two accesses for distributed transactions. `XAShardingTransactionManager` is its XA implementation, which can be added to ShardingSphere distributed ecology by introducing `sharding-transaction-xa-core` dependency.
+XAShardingTransactionManager manages and adapts to actual datasource; it delegates begin/commit/rollback in access transactions to XA managers.

 ![Principle of sharding transaction XA](https://shardingsphere.apache.org/document/current/img/transaction/2pc-xa-transaction-design_cn.png)

 ### 1.Begin

-Receiving `set autoCommit=0` in the access, `XAShardingTransactionManager` will use XA transaction managers to start overall XA transactions, which is usually marked by XID.
+Receiving set autoCommit=0 in the access, XAShardingTransactionManager will use XA transaction managers to start overall XA transactions, which is usually marked by XID.

 ### 2.Execute sharding physical SQLs